Our FAQ list that consists of solutions for the most reoccurring problems and questions our users face.

 The rest of the cluster will overtake that node's duties.
 By default at least one other node replicates all the relevant information.

 Yes, HiveMQ supports Rolling Upgrades, which means that zero-downtime upgrades are possible when using a HiveMQ cluster.
 All nodes can be upgraded one-by-one.

 HiveMQ implements a sophisticated replication system.
 By default each node has 1 replicate within the cluster but that value can be configured.
-As long a node’s replicate(s) don’t go down at the same time, the node goes down, no messages will be lost.
+As long as a node's replicate(s) doesn't go down at the same time, the node goes down, no messages will be lost.